ErichBSchulz/cecli-cats/README.md

 - "How do we get the best performance from a specific model (x model)?"
 - "Which tests are best at discriminating certain optimisations?"

+## Filing conventions

+* All individual test runs live in a directory matching `YYYY-MM-DD-HH-MM-SS*`
+* Classic runs will have individual test runs in a folder `LANGUAGE/exercises/practice`, where LANGUAGE is one of a defined set.
+* New CAT test runs live a directory named after a hash of its contents and also all have a cat.yaml file.

 ## Source Attribution

 This is a fork of the [Aider polyglot benchmark](), based on a subset of